JuanGongora/JuanGongora.github.io/_posts/2019-07-24-quickstart_your_nginx_learning.markdown

 **Building Nginx from Source**

 To start things off I'm going to install Nginx on a remote server, but without using *package managers*, as those are really only used for quick and simple set ups.
 Nginx, as you'll soon see has the power of custom modules, which can provide useful solutions to various edge cases.
 But, these are only bundled together when you build from source.
 Well enough of that!
-First let's get the appropriate download link which can be found here: http://nginx.org/en/download.html
+First let's get the appropriate download link which can be found [here](http://nginx.org/en/download.html).

 Once you have gone to that site, copy the url link of the *Mainline version* for your appropriate machine.
 For my instance, I'm using Ubuntu 16.